VeNoMouS/cloudscraper/README.md

 ### Problem Solved!

-The user agent issue when converting Python applications using `cloudscraper25` to executables has been **completely fixed**!
+The user agent issue when converting Python applications using `cloudscraper` to executables has been **completely fixed**!

 ### What Was the Issue?